Can You Put CBD Oil in Tea?

 To do this, you need a fat-soluble ingredient, preferably one that you can typically add to tea.
 The most ideal would be coconut milk, whole-fat milk, or butter.
 However, this won't be as effective as letting the sublingual gland absorb the oil.

-Cannabinoids dissolve better when infused into a fatty source.
+Cannabinoids dissolve better when infused into a fatty source, such as how CBD infused coffee beans work.
 Despite that, you can still directly put drops of CBD oil in a fresh cup of brewed tea, especially if you prefer to have more control over the measurements or you want to save time in preparing tea.

 How Long Does It Take for CBD to Take Effect in Tea?